blntrsz/platform/README.md

 Upcoming features:

 - [x] conditional build when subdirectory changed
-- [ ] Kysely query builder with RDS on cloud and SQLite for testing
+- [x] Kysely query builder + drizzle orm with RDS on cloud
+- [x] Tool to generate .env for local development (can be gathered with `aws cloudformation describe-stacks`)
+- [ ] SQLite for testing
 - [ ] Database seeding
 - [ ] Post comment on PR with API + Frontend endpoints
 - [ ] AsyncAPI with EventBridge
 - [ ] Rollback on failed E2E on PROD
-- [ ] Tool to generate .env for local development (can be gathered with `aws cloudformation describe-stacks`)